ml5js/ml5-website-v01/docs/api-FeatureExtractor.md

   ```
 ### Parameters
   - `model` - The model from which extract the learned features.
 Case-insensitive
   - `callback` - Optional.
 A function to be executed once the model has been loaded.
+If no callback is provided, it will return a promise that will be resolved once the model has loaded.
   - `options` - Optional.
 An object containing custom options.
 For the MobileNet model these are the custom options you can reset:

   ```javascript